fred-renner/pyhh/README.md

-pyhh is a framework that takes ntuples from the easyJet framework as inputs to do a boosted VBF HH->4b analysis.
+pyhh is a python only analysis framework processing ntuples from the easyJet framework as inputs to do a boosted VBF HH->4b analysis.

 | script          | description                                                                                                                                                                                                                           |
 | --------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |